ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/faq.md

 4. **Browser console and network**
    Open the browser’s developer tools:
    - **Console** — Look for JavaScript errors (e.g. invalid config, missing element).
-   - **Network** — Check whether Autosuggest API requests are sent, and whether they return 200 with valid JSON.
+   - **Network** — Check whether new Autosuggest SDK API requests are sent, and whether they return 200 with valid JSON.
 Failed or blocked requests (e.g. CORS, wrong endpoint) will prevent suggestions from appearing.

 5. **Error callback**
-   Configure the **onError** callback (see [Callbacks Configuration](configurations/callback-configuration.html)) to log or report errors.
+   Configure the **onEvent** callback (see [Configuration](configuration.html#onevent)) to log or report errors.
 This helps capture API failures, network issues, or invalid responses in production.

 Addressing these areas usually resolves missing suggestions.
 If the issue persists, verify your Unbxd dashboard and account status and contact Unbxd support if needed.